CVE-2026-8468

 Is CVE-2026-8468 in your dependencies?

-O3 detects CVE-2026-8468 across dependencies and uses function-level reachability to confirm whether the vulnerable code path is actually reachable — not just present.
+O3 detects CVE-2026-8468 across Hex dependencies and uses function-level reachability to confirm whether the vulnerable code path is actually reachable — not just present.
 No false positives.